We Compare VUG vs VOO: Vanguard Growth ETF (VUG) vs Vanguard S&P 500 ETF (VOO)

 This is important because fees can lower our returns.

-I like M1 Finance as the best option because it gives you the flexibility to purchase VUG, VOO, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VUG, VOO, and thousands of other stocks.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.

 Personal Capital’s free tools allow you to quickly find which of your investments has high fees so you can switch them to low-cost options.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)

 VUG and VOO are great investments.
 They offer investors the ability to invest in the market at a low expense ratio.

 VUG offers more potential returns but also more volatility.

 If you believe the success of VUG will continue and are willing to ride the waves of volatility, then VUG might be an excellent investment for you.